Chronic Stress – Modern Day Malady

 3. Notice the Rest/Relax State of Mind – When you are feeling calm or relaxed, try to be conscious of this fact.
 Notice the ease of mind and body.
 Feel the calm and be aware of it to help trigger the parasympathetic nervous system to “kick in”.

-4. Do Something You Love – It sounds simple and it is.
-Sometimes the most simple of treatments are the best place to start.
+4. Do Something You Love – It sounds simple.
+Sometimes the most simple of treatments are the best.
 When we take the time to engage in those things which make our heart soar, or our mouths curve into a smile it is like a release valve.
 The stress melts away.

 5. Be Grateful – Seeing the blessings, the good, the glass as half full is a great healer which holds enormous healing potential.
 It gives the mind a break from the troubles and stops the repeat narrative of gloom/doom.

 6. Use positive Self Affirmations – We live in a highly competitive society.
-When we do not excel or properly keep up with the Jones’s, the negative self talk narrative kicks in and gets loud.
-Many people have highly harsh and critical inner voices.
+When we do not excel or properly keep up with the Jones’s, the negative self talk narrative kicks in.
+For many people negative self talk is loud and pervasive.
+The tone is harsh and critical.
 You may not be perfect, but you are not all bad.
 Find something true, pure, loving that is good about you.
 Say it.
 Own it.
 Remind yourself of the good that is your true essence.

 7. See Impermanence – If you pay attention to your current condition, the only thing you can be sure of is it will change.
-Our moods can change moment to moment, as well as our pain level, relationship status, financial status.
-You name it, and it is changing.
+Our moods change moment to moment.
+Relationships change, financial statuses change, and conditions change.
+If you can name it, it is changing.
 Keeping the notion of impermanence in our minds helps us to create a space between ourselves and our suffering.

 9. Talk With Someone – When we feel alone, not understood or not seen, we spiral much easier into anxiety and depression.
 Find someone to talk to.
 Reach out to your friend that gives you support and good advice.
 If you don’t have a good support system you need one.
 It will mean taking risk and doing things that might make you uncomfortable.
 Visit a church, find a support group in your area, join a social meet-up group with people who have similar interest.